SeanDS/zero/docs/cli/library.rst

 op-amp library.
 This library is stored in the user's home directory in a location that depends on the operating system.

-The path to this file can be listed with the command ``zero library path``.
+The path to this file can be listed with the command ``zero config path``.

 Opening the user library for editing
 ------------------------------------

-The built-in library can be opened with the command ``zero library open``.
+The built-in library can be opened with the command ``zero config edit``.
 If the file does not yet exist, it is created before opening.

 Search queries